Caudalie,

 +4,000

-How did the 100% Plastic Collect initiative come about?
+How did the 100% Ocean Plastic Collect Initiative come about?

 In 2019, our founders, Mathilde and Bertrand Thomas, began considering how they could tackle plastic pollution on a larger scale, beyond just their own operations, as it was an issue that had particularly affected them during their three years in Hong Kong.
 Aware that the cosmetics industry has its part to play in this major issue, they turned to Tristan Lecomte, a social entrepreneur behind Alter Eco and PUR Projet, based in Thailand.
 After further research, they decided to embark on the journey of plastic waste recovery together.

-Since 2020, we have contributed to the collection of 3,120 tons of plastic waste along the beaches and coastal areas of Krabi province in Thailand, covering the entirety of our plastic footprint products for five years.
+Since 2020, we have contributed to the collection of 3,120 metric tons of plastic waste along the beaches and coastal areas of Krabi and Trang provinces in Thailand, covering the entirety of our plastic footprint products for five years.

 The collected waste is all locally recycled: each year approximately 95% of the plastic waste is directly recycled on-site and transformed into reusable pellets to create new products ready for use in the local Thai market.
 And the remaining 5%?
 Even non-recyclable plastics find a second life.
 They are converted into energy in the form of refuse-derived fuels (RDF), which are substitutes for fossil fuels used in the cement industry and power plants.